-From 1 December, electronic conveyancing will become the standard settlement process in Western Australia, replacing the time-consuming paper-based settlement process that’s been in use for more than a century.
+Electronic conveyancing is now the standard settlement process in Western Australia, replacing the time-consuming paper-based settlement process that has been in use for more than a century.